2002 Houston Astros season: Performance overview

-With an 84–78 record, the 2002 season was the second of six consecutive with a winning record, through the 2006 camapaign.
+With an 84–78 record, the 2002 season was the second of six consecutive with a winning record, through the 2006 campaign.
 At the time, this signified the second-longest such in club history.
 They had also agglomerated 84 wins or more and qualified for the playoffs in five of each of the six prior seasons (with 2000 being the exception) and continued to win 84 or more through 2005.

 Lance Berkman led the NL in runs batted in (RBI) with 128, joining Bagwell in 1994 as the second Houston Astro to accomplish this feat.
-Named the Astros' team Most Valuable Player (MVP) for the second consecutive season, Berkman also succeeded Bagwell in claiming two straight team MVPs (1999–2000), while becoming the fifth player in club history to earn this distinction.
-Serving as the club's priamry center fielder, the switch-hitter led the club in numerous offensive categories.
+Further, Berkman also became the fifth switch hitter in the major leagues to belt 40 or more home runs in the same season.
+(Note: Prior to Berkman were Mickey Mantle (1956, 1958, 1960, and 1961), Todd Hundley (1996), Ken Caminiti (1996), and Chipper Jones (1999).)
+Named the Astros' team Most Valuable Player (MVP) for the second consecutive season, Berkman also succeeded Bagwell in claiming two straight team MVPs (1999–2000).
+Berkman became the fifth player in club history to earn this distinction, while serving as the club's primary center fielder and leading the club in numerous offensive categories.

+Bagwell drew 100 or more bases on balls for the seventh continuous season, which tied Mel Ott (1936–1942) for the National League record.
+Frank Thomas (eight consecutive, 1991–1998, in the American League) harbored the major league record.
+In 2005, former Astro Bobby Abreu tied Ott and Bagwell for the National League record.

 Catcher Brad Ausmus was rewarded with his second consecutive Gold Glove, the first Astro since Biggio to win the Gold Glove over successive campaigns (1994–1997, all at second base).
 Ausmus also joined Doug Rader (1970–1974 at third base), César Cedeño (1972–1976 at outfield), and Biggio as the fourth Astro to both win multiple Gold Gloves, while being recognized over consecutive seasons.